skycoin/cx-games/Whacky-Stack/README.md

 # Whacky Stack
 (a Tetris clone)

-Make sure you have this entire folder on your hard drive.
+Make sure you have this entire subfolder (of the "cx-games" repo) on your hard drive.
 Then run it with the command "cx .", from the main folder of the game.
 This assumes you copied the CX.EXE file there, or that you have it in your path (environment variable).
 Otherwise you need to supply the path (to CX) on the command line:
 ("[___your_PATH_goes_here___]\cx .")